 EU Soil Strategy and regulation of soil health

-Towards the end of 2021 the European Commission published the EU Soil Strategy for 2030, with the aim to achieve good soil health by 2050.
-According to the Commission, 60 to 70 per cent of the soil in the EU is not healthy, which is why focus should be placed on raising the level of soil protection.
+The European Commission published the EU Soil Strategy for 2030 in December 2021.
+The aim of the Strategy is to achieve good soil health by 2050.
+According to the Commission, 60 to 70 per cent of the soil in the EU is not healthy, which is why the focus should be placed on raising the level of soil protection.

 The EU Soil Strategy aims to ensure that by 2050:

-• protection and sustainable management of soil and restoration of degraded soil have become common practices.
+• protection and sustainable management of soils and restoration of degraded soils have become common practices.

-As part of the Strategy’s implementation, the Commission has published a proposal for a directive on soil health (Soil Monitoring Law), which is part of the European Green Deal.
+As part of the implementation of the Strategy, the Commission published a proposal for a directive on soil monitoring and resilience (Soil Monitoring Law) in July 2023.
+The proposal is part of the European Green Deal.

 The proposal will be negotiated under the codecision procedure.
 The European Parliament and the Council of the European Union may propose changes, or amendments, to the Commission’s proposal for a directive.
 The negotiations will begin in Brussels this autumn.
 Finland's position on the proposal will be published in September.

-A report on the state of soil in Finland has been published
+Report on state of soils in Finland published

-The Ministry of the Environment has published a report that provides information on the current state of soil in Finland and its monitoring.
-The ‘MaaTieto’ report also examines the state of the soil of arable and forest land, mires and urban and built-up areas in Finland, and soil contamination as a separate theme.
+In summer 2023, the Ministry of the Environment published a report that contains information on the current state of soils in Finland and its monitoring.
+The ‘MaaTieto’ report examines the state of the soil in arable and forest lands, mires and urban and built-up areas, and soil contamination as a separate theme.

 The report was drawn by the Finnish Environment Institute, Natural Resources Institute Finland and Geological Survey of Finland.
-It supports preparations for the negotiations on the soil directive with the other EU Member States.
+It supports the preparations for the negotiations on the Soil Monitoring Directive with the other EU Member States.

 Learn more